Table of content:

 Special hobby?
 Put it on your CV

 Despite a shortage of skilled workers, there is still competition for the best jobs.
 How do you make it through the application process?
 Soft skills, hard skills, or mad skills – what counts these days between these job skills?

 The answer is quite simple: whether soft, hard, or mad, all 3 job skills are very popular with recruiters.
 Because they still check your application documents on basis of the following question: What skills do you bring to the table?
-Hard and soft skills are relevant for the success of the application, but special skills, so-called mad skills, can make the difference in a face-to-face race with a competitor.
+Hard and soft skills are relevant for the success of the application, but special skills, so-called mad skills, can make a difference in a face-to-face race with a competitor.
 Therefore, make sure that you give equal space to all three areas in your CV or during the interview.

 What are hard skills?

 Hard skills are technical, learnable, and verifiable professional skills or professional competencies that you acquire during your studies, training, or internships.
 In written applications and at the beginning, they usually predominate – i.e. all the necessary “hard”, measurable competencies that enable applicants to do the job in the first place.
 Synonyms for hard skills are also key qualifications, work experience, or degrees.

 These skills have a limited lifespan.
 It is important to continue learning them, especially in fast-changing fields, and to always be up to date.